 But there are two options for seeing these beautiful whales in Kaikoura so which one do you choose?

 - Kaikoura whale watching Option 1 – Boat tour

 - Kaikoura whale watching Option 2 – Flight tour

 My decision was slightly influenced by my brother on this occasion.
 He called to inquire and within minutes we were booked on a chartered flight.
 I’m not exaggerating, my sister and I had ordered a coffee and cake when he ran back to say they were picking us up in 10 minutes!

 Kaikoura Whale Watching from a Plane

 Our booking was with Air Kaikoura, they picked us up and took us to the small airstrip a few miles away.
-Our lovely guide Terry explained to us why Kaikoura whale watching is so good.
+Our lovely guide Terry explained to us why Kaikoura whale watching is so good in New Zealand.
 Basically, there’s a deep canyon very close to the mainland.

 The Kaikoura Canyon is a submarine canyon situated 500 metres off the coast to the south-east of the peninsula.
 It is 60 km long and up to 1200 m deep.
 It merges into a deep ocean channel that stretches for hundreds of kilometres.
 This means it’s great for seeing marine life, including dolphins and whales.
 You can also swim with dolphins too.
 That was the following day’s activity!

 There’s a demonstration how to put on a life vest on.
 And then we are off.
 Climbing into the back of the tiny plane.
 It has 4 seats so one for each of us and then the pilot.
 Next, we put on our big headsets to protect our ears and to communicate during the flight.

 One thing I had not factored in when booking the whale watching flight in Kaikoura was the bonus of the scenic flight.
 The airstrip is parallel to the ocean.
 From one window you can see the vast ocean and the other the beautiful green hills and snow-capped mountains beyond.